isaksamsten/briljant/docs/tutorial.rst

         double avg = b.mean();

-    Above, Example 1 (which takes 0.1 ms) is roughly 20 times faster columnKeys a recent machine than Example 2 (which takes 2 ms).
+    Above, Example 1 (which takes 0.1 ms) is roughly 20 times faster on a recent machine than Example 2 (which takes 2 ms).
 Example 2, however, is vastly more readable and should be preferred in all but hot inner loops.
 Note that all of the performance overhead of Example 2 does not come from boxing, but rather from the use of